Stephen Rayport, MD, PhD

 - Professor of Neurobiology (in Psychiatry) at CUMC

 Stephen Rayport is a Professor of Neurobiology in Psychiatry, in the Division of Molecular Therapeutics at the Columbia University Irving Medical Center.
 He did undergraduate work at Harvard, where he studied the evolution of vision with George Wald.
-He did MD-PhD training at Columbia with Eric Kandel where he studied the development of simple learning mechanisms.
+He did MD-PhD training at Columbia where he studied the development of synaptic learning mechanisms with Eric Kandel.
 He trained in Psychiatry at Columbia and the NYS Psychiatric Institute.
 His program of laboratory research focuses on dopamine and glutamate synaptic transmission relevant to schizophrenia and addiction.

 - Models of Psychiatric Disorders